bclarkson-code/Tricycle/README.md

 ## Contact

-Want to work together?
+Want to work together (I'm looking for a research engineer role)?
 You can reach me at: [bclarkson-code@proton.me](mailto:bclarkson-code@proton.me)